Configure and work with call center order holds

-This topic describes the order hold features that Microsoft Dynamics 365 for Retail has for call center orders.
+This topic describes the order hold features that Dynamics 365 Commerce has for call center orders.

 Configuring call center order holds